Growing Clematis Nelly Moser: Home Gardening & Care Guide

 Signs of Improper Light Conditions

-Less than four hours of sunlight can impact how well Nelly Moser Clematis blooms.
+Less than four hours of sunlight can impact the blooming of Nelly Moser Clematis.
 Make sure it is in a position that receives at least four hours of direct or partially shaded light per day.

 Signs of Temperature Problems

-If this plant is too cold or hot, it may become weak, wilted, or fail to thrive.
-Make sure it is planted in a place that aligns with USDA hardiness zones 4 to 9.
+If this plant is too cold or hot, it may become weak, wilt, or fail to thrive.
+Make sure it is planted in a place that corresponds to USDA hardiness zones 4 to 9.

 Common Pests and Diseases